 I have also fallen in love with clay-based toothpaste.

-Here’s the toothpaste that I use and recommend, available in the four flavors.
+The toothpaste that I use and recommend, available in the four flavors, is this one.

 I’ve given away buying the anti-aging creams and expensive moisturizers.

-I now almost solely use cold pressed virgin sesame oil.
-It doubles as a sun protection as well.
+I now almost solely use cold pressed virgin sesame oil, check it out here.
+It helps with sun protection as well.

 This is part 2 of my #GetReal for wellness series.
 See Part 1 for getting real about plastic things.